 At Ousedale, we believe it is essential that all students are accurate in their written and spoken communication.
 This is essential for both success at school and in later life.
-In a document published in 2014 by The National Literacy Trust, they stated that ‘around 16 per cent, or 5.2 million adults in England, can be described as functionally illiterate.’
+In a document published in 2018 by The National Literacy Trust, they stated that ‘Only 2% of UK children have the critical literacy skills they need and 16.4% of adults in England, or 7.1 million people, can be described as having very poor literacy skills.’
 Literacy simply means ‘The ability to read and write.’
 (Oxford English Dictionary) Our aim is that all students are able to:

 Across the school, we are developing a common approach to ensure students are supported to develop their literacy skills and assess their own written accuracy.
 All subject areas use the ‘Literacy Checklist’ which encourages students to identify their own strengths and weaknesses.
 Subject specific literacy information is also available in all classrooms.
 We want students to understand that these are not just skills required for success in the English classroom, but in all areas of life.

 At home, parents can help develop skills in the following ways: